bagaking/DGIPs/DGIPS/dgip-20:dgid.md

 - sequence (3 decimal bits)
 The last 3 decimal bits, sequence within the game, maximum value will be 1 Thousand.
 It can be defined by the corresponding game, for system account's usage.
-In particular, when the sequence is equal to 0, the `default dgid` for this game.
+In particular, when the sequence is equal to 0, it represents the `default dgid` for this game.
   > e.p. for game `game_id:00001`, its default dgig should be `dgid:10001000`

 ### User Domain